cloudinary-training/podcasts/BLOG.md

 [Podcast Website](https://cloudinary.com/podcasts)

-This is a story about using your company's product to solve your organization's problem.
+This is a story about using your company's product because a) it helps you solve an internal business problem and b) you like it!

 "Drinking Our Own Champagne" refers to our use of the Cloudinary Video Player to serve videos created by the training organization.
-Using your company's software in-house was made famous by Microsoft's use of the term "Eating your own dog food".
+Using your company's software in-house was made famous by Microsoft's use of the term ["Eating your own dog food"](https://en.wikipedia.org/wiki/Eating_your_own_dog_food).
 Microsoft used this term because they were asking employees to use alpha and beta versions of their products.
 In this story, we are using production Video Player code.

 ## Podcasts